mguyette/Aquarius_AppendOverwritePrep/index.md

+On rare occasions, the wrong template has been used on a YSI EXO2 sonde and oarameters get loaded into the wrong time series in AQUARIUS Time-Series.
+When this happens, we would rather overwrite the data from the wrong parameter with the data from the correct parameter.
+The overwriteappend operation in the AQUARIUS Time-Series Acquisition API allows you to completely overwrite data within a time series.
+We use the Swagger UI for this process, and the input is a JSON object that hold the unique ID for the time series, the data points, and the time period.
-This project prepares a json object to be input into the Swagger UI for the AQUARIUS Acquisition API.
-This script requires a telemetry file (.dat), the time series Unique ID, and the start and end time of the period you would like to overwrite with new data.
+This project prepares a JSON object to be input into the Swagger UI for the AQUARIUS Time-Series Acquisition API.

+The script (available on GitHub [here](AppendOverwrite_PrepDat.R)) requires a telemetry file (.dat), the time series Unique ID, and the start and end time of the period you would like to overwrite with new data

-Note that the \[script\] in the GitHub repo is designed to allow users to easily jump to the lines of code that need to be changed for each use by making use of the [Code Sections](https://support.rstudio.com/hc/en-us/articles/200484568-Code-Folding-and-Sections) functionality in RStudio (at least four \# in a row at the end of line creates a new Section).
+Note that the script in the GitHub repo is designed to allow users to easily jump to the lines of code that need to be changed for each use by making use of the [Code Sections](https://support.rstudio.com/hc/en-us/articles/200484568-Code-Folding-and-Sections) functionality in RStudio (at least four \# in a row at the end of line creates a new Section).

+## Input data

 The script is designed to accomodate .dat telemetry files downloaded from EXO2 YSI deployments.
 The format of these files is like this: